Starholme/ATR2/README.md

   - `npx clusterioslave run`
   - This slave should now be visible in the UI

-### Create and Start an instance
-  - Can be created and started via the UI as well
-  - Instances are created, assigned to a slave, then started
-  - One slave can run multiple instances
-  - Navigate to the Cluster Root
-  - `npx clusterioctl instance create "My Instance Name"`
-  - `npx clusterioctl instance assign "My Instance Name" "Slave Name"`
-  - Adjust configuration as required - suggest using UI
-    - game_port, between 34190 and 34200
-	- name = "[ATR] All The Rockets - World X"
-	- description = "ATR is a cooperative game that is intended to provide some continuity across map resets. \nSERVER_TEXT \nMAP_INFO"
-	- tags ["clusterio","ATR","COOP"]
-	- username set to factorio username
-	- token set to service token from player-data.json
-  - Move the desired save file to the instance save folder
-  - `npx clusterioctl instance start "My Instance Name"`

 ### Stop an Instance
   - Use the UI OR
   - `npx clusterioctl instance stop "My Instance Name"`